words/cuss/readme.md

 ### Usage of locale versions

-To use Portuguese (as used inBrazil), do:
+To use Portuguese (as used in Brazil), do:

 ```js
 var cuss = require('cuss/pt-br')